 Who Gets To Stay In The House During A Divorce

-Divorce can be a difficult and emotionally charged process, especially when it comes to determining who gets to stay in the family home.
-In family law, the house in a divorce is often a central issue, as it represents the family’s primary asset and the place where the parties and their children have established their standard of living.
+In family law, how the marital home is dealt with in a divorce is often a central issue, as it represents the family’s primary asset and an asset which the parties and their children have strong emotional ties with.

 What legal rights do I have to my home?